 An important skill that you improve is statistical methods and pattern recognition.
 This is to be attempted in a rigorous way as possible with a significant sample size and accurate data collection.
 Both these facets will be useful in your adult career – as a scientist or any other professional.

-This year’s focal theme is “Understanding Weather and Climate”. the very important and socially relevant current research issue world ever.
+This year’s focal theme is “Science for Sustainable Living“. the very important and socially relevant current research issue world ever.
 Competition and recognition of merit are introduced at the district, state, and national levels.
-National level congress is due on December 27-31, 2014 at Bangalore.
+National level congress is due on December 27-31, at Bangalore.

 The Philosophy of NCSC